koppor/github-contributors-list/README.md

 ## Alternatives

-- Manually curate all contributors using [All Contributors](https://allcontributors.org/)
+- Manually curate all contributors using [All Contributors](https://allcontributors.org/).
+- Use [github/contributors](https://github.com/github/contributors) and accept that `Co-authored-by:` is ignored.
+You can vote at [the discussion](https://github.com/github/contributors/discussions/371) to increaese priority.
-- Use [github-contributors-list](https://github.com/mgechev/github-contributors-list) and accept that `Co-authored-by:` is ignored.
+- Use [mgechev/github-contributors-list](https://github.com/mgechev/github-contributors-list) and accept that `Co-authored-by:` is ignored.